 Building Safety Month today

-This year’s Building Safety Month theme is: No Code.
-No Confidence.
+This year’s Building Safety Month theme is: Prevent, Prepare, Protect.
+Building Codes Save.
 Modern, regularly updated building codes and a strong system of code enforcement ensure that individuals and communities are safe in the buildings where they live, work and play — codes build confidence.
 As we face disasters on an unprecedented scale — from hurricanes and tornadoes to wildfires and earthquakes — building codes become increasingly important to the safety, health and well-being of our families and communities.

-Building Safety Month highlights five areas during the month to raise public awareness of critical safety issues such as the structural soundness of buildings, reliability of fire prevention and suppression systems, plumbing and mechanical systems, and energy efficiency and sustainability.
+Building Safety Month highlights four areas during the month to raise public awareness of critical safety issues such as the structural soundness of buildings, reliability of fire prevention and suppression systems, plumbing and mechanical systems, and energy efficiency and sustainability.
 These issues affect every person, regardless of age or occupation.
-This year will focus on five topic areas: preparing for natural disasters; training and education; clean and abundant water; construction professionals partnering with homeowners; and innovations in building safety.
+This year will focus on four topic areas: energy and innovation, training the next generation, water safety and disaster preparedness.

 Doing your part in promoting building safety